quantum-materials-group/QMG-wiki/docs/pages/fab_sop.rst

 Chemical Vapour Deposition - SEKI
 ----------------------------------
+Please note that this is not a recipe for good growth of materials.
+It is to utilise the plasma for cleaning/defect activation.

 1. Check that pump is attached to the main setup, make sure dial is turned off and the pumping valve is also off when starting.